deNBI/cloud-user-docs/wiki/Compute_Center/Tuebingen.md

 If you use another filesystem than xfs or ext4 please look up if and how an increase of the capacity is possible.

+## Attach a second interface
+If you need a second interface for example to use direct volume mounts of our Quobyte storage for handling sensitive data or you need an internal network to build a virtual cluster where the compute nodes usually do not need to be accessed by the outside network this guide will help you to get them configured.
+In the following we will differentiate between VM images based on CentOS7 and Ubuntu 18.04.
+(Bionic).

+### CentOS7
+1. First launch a VM with a publicly acessible IP address, as usual
+2. Login to the VM
+3. Change to the root user
+<pre>sudo su -</pre>
+4. The following command will set the default gateway to network interface eth0 which should be the interface for the public IP address:
+<pre>echo 'GATEWAY=eth0' >> /etc/sysconfig/network</pre>
+5. Exit as root user running the following command:
+<pre>exit</pre>
+6. Attach the second interface of your choice via webinterface (OpenStack Dashboard)
+7. Change back to the VM and run the following command to configure the second interface:
+<pre>sudo dhclient</pre>
+8. Check if the interface eth1 (usually) now has an IP address configured matching the one shown in the webinterface with the following command:
+<pre>ip a</pre>
+You should see something similar to this output (XXX are replaced by numbers or letter)
+<pre>1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000
+    link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00
+    inet 127.0.0.1/8 scope host lo
+       valid_lft forever preferred_lft forever
+    inet6 ::1/128 scope host
+       valid_lft forever preferred_lft forever
+2: eth0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000
+    link/ether fa:16:3e:16:91:XX brd ff:ff:ff:ff:ff:ff
+    inet 193.196.20.XXX/XX brd 193.196.20.XXX scope global dynamic eth0
+       valid_lft 85038sec preferred_lft 85038sec
+    inet6 fe80::f816:3eff:fe16:91XX/64 scope link
+       valid_lft forever preferred_lft forever
+3: eth1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000
+    link/ether fa:16:3e:4b:83:XX brd ff:ff:ff:ff:ff:ff
+    inet 192.168.58.XXX/XX brd 192.168.XX.255 scope global dynamic eth1
+       valid_lft 85040sec preferred_lft 85040sec
+    inet6 fe80::f816:3eff:fe4b:83XX/64 scope link
+       valid_lft forever preferred_lft forever</pre>

+The configuration of the network will not be persistent and after a reboot it would be gone.
+If you want to make this configuration persistent, please follow the following steps we are assuming here that the second interface name is eth1.
+Further you can skip steps 7. and 8. from above:
+9. Change to the root user
+<pre>sudo su -</pre>
+10. Create a new network config file
+<pre>vim /etc/sysconfig/network-scripts/ifcfg-eth1</pre>
+With the following content:
+<pre>DEVICE=eth1
+NAME=eth1
+BOOTPROTO=dhcp
+NM_CONTROLLED=no
+PERSISTENT_DHCLIENT=1
+ONBOOT=yes
+TYPE=Ethernet</pre>

+11. Bring the interface up by running the following command:
+<pre>ifup eth1</pre>
+Wait until the additional interface has been configured.

+12. Check if the interface has been configured correctly running the command:
+<pre>ip a</pre>
+which should print out a similar output as shown above.

+### Ubuntu 18.04.
+(Bionic)